 - Lab coats are provided to BLD students and are to be worn when in the laboratory. - A clean fluid-resistant lab coat must be worn and completely buttoned while in the laboratories.
-Laboratory coats are NOT to be worn to the bathroom, locker room, lounge and class/conference rooms.
+Laboratory coats are NOT to be worn outside of the laboratories.
 Laboratory coats are stored in the student laboratory between laboratory sessions. - When the coats are visibly soiled or at the end of the semester, the soiled coats will be replaced.